 - Question 8: If you have reached an agreement with your mortgage lender in the period since the claim was issued, this may have not been notified to the court and should be stated here (alongside the amount);

-- Questions 9 & 10: asking the court to consider allowing you to pay the arrears by instalments (including the amount you can afford) may mean that your case may be looked at favourably.
+- Questions 9 & 10: here you can ask the court to consider allowing you to pay the arrears by instalments (including the amount you can afford).
 The judge will check that you can keep up with these mortgage instalments in the future;

 - Questions 11 & 12: you can state if you are receiving or have applied for income support (and when you applied, if so);